inkarkat/vim-SubstituteExpression/README.md

                             - If the expression begins with ':', the text will be placed in a scratch buffer (of the same 'filetype'), and the Ex command(s) will be applied.
+                            - If the expression begins with /{pattern}/, each match inside the text is individually passed through the following expression / function name / external command / Ex command, then re-joined with the separating non-matches in between.
+                            - If the expression begins with ^{pattern}^, the text is split on {pattern}, and each item is individually passed through the following expression / function name / external command / Ex command, then re-joined with the separators in between.

     {Visual}g=              Like g=, but for the current selection. g==                     Like g=, but for the current line. linewise